TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 8. DUTIES AND RESPONSIBILITIES

-8.1) The duties and responsibilities of the BAC shall be:-
+8.1) The duties and responsibilities of the BAC shall be as follows:-

 (a) Assessing the Control Environment